To mark the District line’s 150th anniversary, London Transport Museum is restoring a special part of the line’s heritage, the Q stock train.

 Help us raise the £150,000 needed to complete the restoration of three of the four remaining Q Stock cars.

-Bob Bedford, Adrian Morris, Steven Green and Jeremy Bentham talk about the current restoration process taking place.
+Geoff Thorne, Bob Bedford, Adrian Morris, Steven Green and Jeremy Bentham talk about the progress we’ve made so far.

-With your help we can complete the restoration of three Q stock cars which tell the transport story of:
+With your help we can complete the restoration of three Q stock cars and tell the transport story of:

 - Evacuating children from London during the Second World War using trains on the District line

 - Rebuilding of post-war London and serving the 1948 Olympics in London

 - Developing London’s Theatre land otherwise known as the West End.

 We need your help to raise £150,000 to restore a remarkable piece of transport history and ensure all three cars can take to the tracks again.

 Thanks to a bequest from the late Bob Greenaway and individual donations made by London Transport Museum Friends, work has already begun on the car interiors which is being carried out by a mix of retired professionals and young volunteers.

 But we can’t do it without your support.
 We need to generate £100,000 to complete work on the undercarriage of all three cars and a further £50,000 to restore two brake vans which will enable the train to run.